equalitie/Caislean/doc/role-doc/prosody.md

 ## Accepting your server's TLS certificate on clients

-In order to avoind repeated warnings or even clients refusing to connect due to your TLS certificate not being trusted, users will need to make sure your CA certificate is trusted by their XMPP client.
+In order to avoid repeated warnings or even clients refusing to connect due to your TLS certificate not being trusted, users will need to make sure your CA certificate is trusted by their XMPP client.